What Is Psychosis? Symptoms, Diagnosis and Treatment

 In the Islamic world, so the treatment of mentally ill was in general much better.
 They were taken care in so called Bimaristans, however their reach was limited.

-Madness.
+Psychosis.
 Change of paradigm in Renaissance and Enlightenment

 First the Renaissance brought about a transformation in the perception of mental illnesses.
 It witnessed a shift toward a more humane understanding of madness, with the emergence of the first mental asylums.
 Despite primitive condition these institutions provided care and treatment to the mentally ill.